AmadeusITGroup/cpubench1A/Readme.md

 - building/using some btree data structures
 - a Monte-Carlo simulation calculating the availability of a NoSQL cluster
 - a 8 queens chess problem solver
 - sequential buffer building with random memory access patterns
+- small image composition and jpeg encoding

 These algorithms are not specifically representative of a given Amadeus application or functional transaction.
-Compression/decompression, encoding/decoding, data structures management, sorting small datasets are typical of back-end software though.
+Compression/decompression, encoding/decoding, data structures management, sorting small datasets, buffer building from scattered memory accesses are typical of back-end software though.

 To check the benchmark is relevant (and the execution time of one algorithm does not dwarf all the other ones), the relative execution time of the various algorithms can be displayed using: